zachyzissou/Oscillo/README.md

 | `GITLAB_TOKEN` | _(blank)_ | Personal access token (`read_api`/`write_api`) for GitLab automation scripts |

 See `docs/SECURITY.md`, `docs/logging-strategy.md`, and `docs/DEPLOYMENT.md` for per-environment guidance and hardening steps.
+For a complete list of tooling expectations, refer to `docs/environment-assumptions.md`.

 ### **Operational Checklists**